Vizbii/morphii-sdk-ios/README.md

 #### <a name="basicviewconfiguration"></a>BasicViewConfiguration
 This class defines the [BasicView](#basicview) configuration.
 It is used to create a new `BasicView`.
 The object requires six parameters: `morphiiConfiguration`, `target`, `project`, `comment`, `options`, `user`.
 Reference above for aid in creating these objects.

+BasicViewConfiguration now includes the ability to add a slider(either horizontal or vertical) instead of having the user interact with Morphiis with touch gestures as well as the attachment of ApplicationInformation, mentioned previously.
+To allow users to interact with the MorphiiView using a slider bar, set the showSlider boolean value to true.
+This adds a horizontal slider bar to the MorphiiView.
+If you would like to make the slider bar vertical you must have the showSlider boolean value set to true in addition to setting the showSliderVertical boolean value to true.
+If the showSliderVertical boolean is set to true but the showSlider boolean is set to false, no slider bar will be presented.
+When a slider bar is present, the normal touch gestures of the view will be deactivated.

 ```swift
 // Swift
 // Project information